somigian/blackbox-react/src/components/with-form/Readme.md

 __withForm__ is a higher order component (HOC) that allows you to pass in your form configuration, and it will then inject a __form__ prop into your component.

-You can then use this __form__ prop, and spread them across __InputField__ or other Constructicon form fields, and it will handle all the updating and validating of your form.
+You can then use this __form__ prop, and spread them across __InputField__ or other form fields, and it will handle all the updating and validating of your form.

 You can then call __form.submit()__ when you want to submit your form.